 Summary:

 The Mascoma Valley Regional School District in New Hampshire is home to a single high school, Mascoma Valley Regional High School, which serves students in grades 9-12.
-While the school has a relatively low student-teacher ratio, its academic performance is generally below the state average, with proficiency rates in mathematics, reading, and science lagging behind the rest of New Hampshire.
+While the school has seen some improvements in its ranking over the past few years, it still performs below the state average in several key areas.

 Thank you for your feedback!